jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 **Xorg RandR**

-<span style="background:#00ffff">This support is provided by Novell
+<span style="border:2px solid #00ffff; background:#00ffff">This support
-developers.
+is provided by Novell developers.
 A daemon called wacomxrrd is added to src/util to map Wacom LCD tablet to its own screen under extended RandR mode.
 The daemon can be launched by "wacomxrrd $dev" and managed through your prefered desktop interfaces.</span>

 <!-- -->

-<span style="background:#00ffff">On SLED 11, it is done by adding the
+<span style="border:2px solid #00ffff; background:#00ffff">On SLED 11,
-following script, wacomxrrd-start, to /usr/bin</span>
+it is done by adding the following script, wacomxrrd-start, to /usr/bin</span>

 `   #!/bin/sh grep -q -i wacf /sys/bus/pnp/devices/*/id && exec wacomxrrd -i touch exit 0 `

-<span style="background:#00ffff">and putting wacomxrrd.desktop to
+<span style="border:2px solid #00ffff; background:#00ffff">and putting
-/usr/share/gnome/autostart.</span>
+wacomxrrd.desktop to /usr/share/gnome/autostart.</span>

 Contacts
 --------